 As a part of Saint Louis University's Integrated Advising and Mentoring System, Honors advisors provide specialized secondary advising for all students in the University Honors Program throughout their undergraduate careers.

-Honors advisors work with primary advisors in the College of Arts and Sciences; John Cook School of Business; College of Education and Public Service; Parks College of Engineering, Aviation and Technology; Medical Center Advising; and Major Exploration to provide support for Honors students.
-Honors advisors also work closely with faculty mentors and staff from other programs — such as pre-professional health, pre-law and the Micah Program — as well as academic departments to support Honors students in these programs.
+Honors advisors work with primary advisors in the College of Arts and Sciences; College for Public Health and Social Justice, John Cook School of Business; School of Education; Parks College of Engineering, Aviation and Technology; Medical Center Advising (for Doisy College of Health Sciences and the School of Nursing); and Major Exploration to provide support for Honors students.
+Honors advisors also work closely with faculty mentors and staff from other programs — such as Pre-Health and Pre-Law Studies and the Micah Program — as well as academic departments to support Honors students in these programs.

 Scheduling an Appointment